joshlong/cloud-native-workshop/README.md

 > you may generate the `manifest.yml` manually or you may use a tool like Spring Tool Suite's Spring Boot Dashboard which will, on deploy, prompt you to save the deployment configuration as a `manifest.yml`.

-- run `cf.sh` in the `labs/6` folder to deploy the whole suite of services to [Pivotal Web Services](http://run.pivotal.io), **OR**:
+- run `cf.sh` in the `labs/6` folder to deploy the whole suite of services to [Pivotal Web Services](http://run.pivotal.io).
+This will work fine on a *nix OS that supports BASH scripting.
-- follow the steps in `cf-simple.sh`.
-This will `cf push` the `eureka-service` and `config-service`.
+- If you're running on Windows, follow the steps in `cf-simple.sh`, interactively.
+- This will `cf push` the `eureka-service` and `config-service`.
 It will use `cf cups` to create services that are available to `reservation-service` and `reservation-client` as environment variables, just like any other standard service.
 Then, it will `cf push` `reservation-client` and `reservation-service`, binding to those services.
 See `cf-simple.sh` for details and comments - you should be able to follow along on Windows as well.

 > As you push new instances, you'll get new routes because of the configuration in the `manifest.yml` which specifies host is "...-${random-word}".
 When creating the user-provided-services (`cf cups ..`) be sure to choose only the first route.
 To delete orphaned routes, use `cf delete-orphaned-routes`